dorisashehi/career/backend/README_DATABASE.md

 3. Returns the top K most similar posts
 4. The retrieved posts already contain the full context (post + comments)
 5. The LLM uses this context to generate an answer

+### How it works

+# When the app starts (line 21 in main.py):

+- build_rag_chain() is called once
+- This loads the embedding model (sentence-transformers)
+- Creates the retriever with the embedding model
+- The embedding model stays in memory

+# When the API is called (user asks a question):

+- User sends a question to /ask endpoint
+- ask_question() is called with the question
+- Inside PgVectorRetriever.get_relevant_documents() (line 35):
+  - Generates an embedding for the user's question
+  - Uses pgvector SQL to search the posts table
+  - Compares the question embedding with stored post embeddings
+  - Returns the most similar posts

+### Important points:

+- Post embeddings are generated once by generate_embeddings.py and stored in the database
+- The question embedding is generated on each API call
+- The embedding model (sentence-transformers) is loaded once at startup and reused
+- No need to regenerate post embeddings on each API call; they're already in the database

+### Flow summary:

+App starts → Load embedding model (once)User asks question → Generate question embedding → Search stored post embeddings → Return similar posts

+So embeddings are used for every API call, but only the question embedding is generated each time.
+Post embeddings are pre-computed and stored.